How to Get Your Manaslu Circuit Trek Permit | Updated Info & Costs

 The Manaslu permit office in Kathmandu is located at the Nepal Tourism Board (NTB) in Bhrikutimandap and the Department of Immigration in Maitighar.
 These offices work with registered trekking agencies to issue Manaslu permits.
 Trekkers cannot apply directly and must go through a licensed Nepal trekking company.

-The Nepali government considers the Manaslu region to be a restricted area.
+The Nepal government has strict rules for trekking in the Manaslu Region because it is a restricted area.
 This implies that not just anybody may enter and begin trekking.
 The objective is to preserve this isolated area's safety, culture, and natural beauty.
 Therefore, to go there, the government has this rule:

-Permits must be obtained from a registered Nepali trekking firm.
+• Permits must be obtained from a registered Trekking Company

 Here is a step-by-step process of application for permit: